 - Juvenile cataracts.

-In addition, the French Bulldog, like all short muzzle type dogs, is at high risk for a condition called BOAS, or Brachycephalic Obstructive Airway Syndrome.
+In addition, the French Bulldog, like all short muzzle-type dogs, is at high risk for a condition called BOAS, or Brachycephalic Obstructive Airway Syndrome.

 BOAS is directly linked to a dog breed’s conformation or appearance.
 The shortened muzzle which gives the Frenchie such an adorable expression can also cause lingering respiratory, digestive, vision, and even brain health issues.

-The respected PLOS One Journal explains that as many as 70 percents of bulldog breed dogs may be prone to developing BOAS, which is the most severe manifestation of the many health issues linked to short muzzle dogs.
+The respected PLOS One Journal explains that as many as 70 percent of bulldog breed dogs may be prone to developing BOAS, which is the most severe manifestation of the many health issues linked to short muzzle dogs.

 Some of these issues can be corrected surgically, albeit at the owner’s great expense.
 Other BOAS issues, such as chronic intolerance to heat, inability to swim, and (often) inability to tolerate air travel safely, are inborn and cannot be corrected.

-It is very important to be aware of these health issues before inviting any dog with short muzzle breed genetic influence into your life.
+It is very important to be aware of these health issues before inviting any dog with a short muzzle breed genetic influence into your life.
 These dogs will likely be more expensive to care for and have more limitations you will need to be aware of.